 Two forms that families applying for financial assistance should be aware of are the FAFSA (Free Application for Federal Student Aid) and the College Board's CSS (College Scholarship Service) Profile.
-The FAFSA is required by all US colleges and universities, and is usually available online by October 1.
-Not all schools require the CSS Profile; a list of the institutions that utilize it can be accessed here.
+The FAFSA is required by all US colleges and universities, and is usually available online by October 1 (note: in 2024, the FAFSA will not be available until December 1).
+Not all schools require the CSS Profile; a list of the institutions that utilize it can be accessed <a href="https://example.com/here-notation-necessary